All Episodes

 There's no chance that you'll get bombed.

-I I'm just making this up, so to make a point, that's not what Israel said.
+So to make a point, that's not what Israel said.

-So, under all scenarios, the house is going to disappear or the building.
+So under all scenarios, the house is going to disappear or the building.

-So the the residents have a 100% chance of avoiding blowing up simply by not being in the house and not being in that neighborhood that they very clearly specified you don't want to be in this neighborhood.
+So the residents have a 100% chance of avoiding blowing up simply by not being in the house and not being in that neighborhood that they very clearly specified you don't want to be in this neighborhood.

 But only 40% of the people who lived in that neighborhood have left.